Ssebunya-Umar/idx_containers/README.md

 ## Things to know before you use this

+**The library uses `new` and `delete` operators in the file rawPointer.hpp.
+If you need to use an allocaotr of your own, just edit the allocate and deallocate functions in the RawPointer to use your allocator, this is the ONLY place in the whole lib where allocation/deallocation happens**

 **`erase(T)` on `IndexedDynamicArray` removes the first match only**, not all matching elements.
 This differs from the comment in some earlier versions of the header.
 If you need to remove all matches, iterate and erase by `Index`.

 **`BinarySearchTree` is unbalanced.** Inserting sorted data degenerates to O(n).
 Use `AVLTree` when insertion order is not controlled.